savob/savobajic.ca/content/projects/personal/clock.md

 I quickly realized that this circuit was going to have to be large to fit all the ICs, especially since they all came in DIP14/16 packaging.
-So I felt that a modular design would be wise to keep things (and issues) seperate.
+So I felt that a modular design would be wise to keep things (and issues) separate.
 It would also help create a sort of cliché "80's hacker" aesthetic when paired with all through hole components and floating jumpers.

 ## Module Design and Prototyping